Valluoe/Valluoe/README.md

 <img width="50%" align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=eggsy&theme=dark&hide_border=true&layout=compact">

 Hi 👋 I am a young developer from <img width="20" height="20" align="center" src="https://i.imgur.com/ff547ZT.png"> **Türkiye**.
 In this adventure, which I started with computers at a young age, I got involved in software and I take part in the website back-end and front-end sections.

+###Project
+Alpite bot is a general level, moderation and general bot that can meet every need of your advanced server with web panel.